 For instance, many of the most fearful and least successful business owners I have met or studied, were very highly educated.
 However, as former US president Calvin Coolidge famously said, “The world is full of educated derelicts“.
 They were great at detail.
 Wonderful with research, yet lousy when it came to leaving their comfort zones.
 They lacked the courageous mindset of an entrepreneur.

 Conversely, Apple was co-founded by a courageous university drop-out.
 And Steve Jobs was not alone.
 Dell founder Michael Dell never graduated.
 Nor did Henry Ford, Wendy’s CEO or Oracle co-founder Larry Ellison.
 (Ellison is worth an estimated $54 Billion, around 10 times more than Sir Richard Branson).
 Smart people for sure.
 That goes without saying.

 My point is that their lack of academic qualifications had no negative impact on their success, and that gaining academic qualifications is no guarantee of success.
-It’s mindset over everything else.

-Thankfully, courage is a choice.
-Courage is how we choose to act when faced with an opportunity or a threat.
 And we can choose to start acting with courage, whenever we wish.